All Episodes

 I don't mind.

-And legal fees and clueless and things associated directly to the many different investigations.
+And legal fees and costs and things associated directly to the many different investigations is over $200,000 for me as a witness.

 Well, let me ask you this, because bring it to a personal level.

-You said I think in the interview with Tucker that there's a crater where my life used to be in the last 45 seconds we have.
+You said, I think, in the interview with Tucker, that there's a crater where my life used to be in the last 45 seconds we have.

 Sure, absolutely.